-3. What is the simplest way to install macOS?
+4. What is the simplest way to install macOS?

-Copy online recovery image (.dmg and .chunklist files) to 'com.apple.recovery.boot' directory on a FAT32 partition with OpenCore.
-Load OpenCore Boot Picker and choose the entry, it will have a (.dmg) suffix.
+Copy online recovery image ('.dmg' and '.chunklist' files) to 'com.apple.recovery.boot' directory on a FAT32 partition with OpenCore.
+Load OpenCore Boot Picker and choose the entry, it will have a '(dmg)' suffix.
 Custom name may be created by providing '.contentDetails' file.

-To download recovery online you may use Recovery tool from OcSupportPkg.
+To download recovery online you may use 'macrecovery.py' tool from 'MacInfoPkg'.